 Zeman was born in Prague on May 12 1947.
 He played football in the youth teams of Slavia Prague but he also played ice hockey, water polo and handball.
 In 1968 he was in Palermo with his uncle Cestmir Vycpalek, former player and ex manager of Juventus, when the Soviet troops invaded Czechoslovakia to repress the Prague Spring.
 He stayed in Italy, for obvious reasons, and his uncle got him his first jobs as manager in Palermo amateur teams.
-He became a professional manager in 1979 and started working in the Palermo youth teams .
+He became a professional manager in 1979 and started working in the Palermo youth teams.

 His first real job was with Licata in Serie C2 in 1983.
 He did well in his three years there helping them to promotion in Serie C1 in 1984-85.
 He then went on to manage Foggia for the first time but was fired after the 27th game.
 In 1987 he was head trainer at Parma in Serie B and despite beating Real Madrid in a pre-season friendly, was let go after only 7 games.
-In 1988-89 he managed Messina in Serie B, helping them to a season without any particular excitement but launching Salvatore Schillaci's career.
+In 1988-89 he managed Messina in Serie B, helping them to a season without much excitement but launching Salvatore Schillaci's career.

 The pre-season training was much tougher than usual.
 The classic “washout” diet when the players had to eat only potatoes and vegetables in the first few days of training or the running up and down the steps of the stadium.
 No ball in the first days of training either.